1994 Chilean telethon

 The 1994 Chilean telethon was 12th version of the solidarity campaign conducted in Chile, which took place on the 2nd. and 3 December 1994.
 The theme of this edition was "Chile's Commitment."
 The poster boy was Loreto Manzanero.
 This version was performed 2 years after the previous because in December 1993 parliamentary and presidential elections took place.
 This was the first telethon to be held during the government of Eduardo Frei Ruiz-Tagle.

 The official collection for this campaign was CL$3,640,268,169.

-After the final total and a brief interview by Don Francisco of Jane Hermocillas and Valeria Arias, the first two poster girls, to finish the program, artists sang some of the official songs from previous telethons, finishing with all the public entertainers, poster boys and girls and children singing the "Ode to Joy".
+After the final total and a brief interview by Don Francisco of Jane Hermocillas and Valeria Arias, the first two poster girls, to finish the program, artists sang some of the official songs from previous telethons, finishing with all the public entertainers, poster boys and girls, children, and audience singing the "Ode to Joy", marking the first ever telethon for the New Era.